-1-4 Credits Various topics and modes will be used to explore and research contemporary issues which are of interest and importance to society and the student.
+Various topics and modes will be used to explore and research contemporary issues which are of interest and importance to society and the student.
 (Prerequisite: Meet criteria for Honors Seminar and permission of instructor)

-English Honors Composition Credits
+ENGL 103 English Honors Composition

 Qualified students study English composition for intensive practice in rhetorical patterns.
 Techniques of semantics and research are combined into a one-semester completion of required composition course work.
-This fulfills portion course а of general education communications requirements and may be taken in place of ENGL 101 and ENGL 102.
+This course fulfills a portion of communications general education requirements and may be taken in place of ENGL 101 and ENGL 102.
 (Prerequisite: OA 105 or appropriate keyboarding placement score.)
 (Fall)